wonik/wonikjang.github.io/_posts/2017-07-17-classify_10pdf.md

 # **0.Fundamental tweak - Replacement of integer by fuzzy system**

-Traditional way of labeling an image for binary classification is to set 0 for + and 1 for -.
-However, in the case of deciding goodness of an product by image, such way can't suggest the degree of goodness and badness.
+The traditional way of labeling an image for binary classification is to set 0 for + and 1 for -.
+However, in the case of deciding goodness of a product by image, such way can't suggest the degree of goodness and badness.
 In addition, it's difficult to apply such classification method when the label is indefinite.
 To overcome such limitations, I generate 10 output labels, where each of them is actually pdf, and the pdf value decreases as the further from the focal location with a constant interval.
 Such PDF(Probability Density Function) can be replaced with Gaussian, Exponential, or gamma distribution.
-Setting PDF, which take on continuous values between 0 and 1, is called “Fuzzy system”.
-Below graph illustrates how different fuzzy system from the setting of integer value.
+Setting PDF, which takes on continuous values between 0 and 1, is called “Fuzzy system”.
+Below graph illustrates how different fuzzy system from the setting of an integer value.

-Although I analyzed how unknown labelled images are classified and validate them with functions that I made, I will skip it here.
+Although I analyzed how unknown labeled images are classified and validate them with functions that I made, I will skip it here.
 Please email me if you are interested in it.

 ![classify10pdf](/result_images/classify_10pdf_resized.png  "classify10pdf")

-Although lots of examples for CNN with MNIST data uses one-hot-encoding labels, little tweak on setting label can change it as fuzzy system like this.
+Although lots of examples for CNN with MNIST data uses one-hot-encoding labels, a little tweak on setting label can change it as the fuzzy system like this.

 {% highlight ruby %}